 This book, which was shortlisted for the International Booker Prize 2021, focuses on our distant dystopian future and on the Six-Thousand Ship, a space vessel on an exploration mission into space.
 When the crew stops to explore a previously unknown planet named New Discovery, they take certain live “objects” on board with them.
 Little the crew suspects that these objects will have a powerful, unforeseen effect on each member of the personnel onboard, and that means on both humans and humanoid robots.
 Composed entirely of (increasingly disturbing) statements given by the employees on the Six-Thousand Ship, The Employees by Danish author Olga Ravn may have a rather “boring” title, but this book is anything but that.
 Probably influenced in some way by both Lem’s sci-fi Solaris and the fiction of Philip K. Dick, The Employees offers a visceral, uncanny reading experience.

 Since the book is written solely through the statements given by the employees to the workplace commission, the novel has a feel of a real documentary material that tries to state the truth and not fantasy.
 Ravn’s clear, unadorned prose (translation by Martin Aitken) helps to persuade the reader that every sentence may in fact hide some deeper meaning and truth to be probably discovered in the next sentence or statement.
 The less is stated, the more seems to be implied, especially concerning the mysterious objects collected on New Discovery.
-I probably wanted to see more plot development and less repetition in the statements and the other negative is that this short book cannot help but lack in substance in some way.
+The book is probably in want of more plot developments and less repetition in the statements given by the employees, and the only other negative is that it cannot help but lack in substance in some way.

-The verdict is that The Employees’s unusual narrative structure presents a fascinating dystopian world that is hard to forget, as the book also touches on such themes as the meaning of being alive, ruthless productivity for the greater good vs. personal connections/fulfilment and colonialism.
+🛸The verdict is that The Employees’s unusual narrative structure presents a fascinating dystopian world that is hard to forget, as the book also touches on such themes as the meaning of being alive, ruthless productivity for a greater good vs. personal connections/fulfilment, and colonialism.